Modeling stage of the Team Data Science Process lifecycle

 - Model report: For each model that's tried, a standard, template-based report that provides details on each experiment is produced.

-- Checkpoint decision: Evaluate whether the model performs well enough to deploy it to a production system.
+- Checkpoint decision: Evaluate whether the model performs sufficiently for production.
 Some key questions to ask are:

 - Does the model answer the question with sufficient confidence given the test data?